dipali-vasani/pokemon/README.md

 6. The game starts with 1st level mentioned in `application.properties`.

-7. You can use “explore” option to see your trainer profile at any stage of the game.
+7. You can use “explore” option to see your trainer profile at any level of the game.
 It will show number of fights, Level and your pokemon attacks and list of opponent pokemons.

 8. When you choose to “Fight”: